 Exercise and training

-Almost every dog needs exercise, some have low energy and many of them have loads of energy, so you have to manage their exercises and other activities as per their needs.
+Almost every dog needs exercise; some have low energy, and many of them have loads of energy, so you have to manage their exercise and other activities as per their needs.
 For Cavapoochons, up to 60 minutes of walking, exercise, and other activities would be enough to keep them healthy.
-Also, they are intelligent dogs, you should do some canine enrichment and mental stimulation activities as well.
+Also, they are intelligent dogs; you should do some canine enrichment and mental stimulation activities as well.

-Some of their favourite activities for them are tug-of-war, fetching the ball, hide ‘n seek, etc.
+Some of their favourite activities for them are tug-of-war, fetching the ball, hide-and-seek, etc.

 Diet and nutrition